-Robots are increasingly present in different fields, and most of the tasks are getting automated; this has led to more job openings for those with skills in that field.
-With the opportunities available in the Robotic Process Automation, anyone looking to start a career in a field must get fully prepared for the interview.
+With the opportunities available in Robotic Process Automation, anyone looking to start a career in a field must get fully prepared for the interview.

 Your responses to the interview questions play an essential role in determining whether you will get the job or not.
 Whether you are going for an Automation consultant, Automation analyst, RPA analyst, or the Head of automation, the interview session should not be taken lightly.
 In preparing for an interview, two things are essential: knowledge and practice.
 Knowledge gives you the confidence you need, while practices help you present your knowledge well.

 For the RPA interview, you may consider the following questions and answers for practice.
-The answered provided are given by experts in RPA.
+The answers provided are given by experts in RPA.

 Robotic Process Automation involves using robots to simulate or mimic human actions in a bid to perform tasks that have been previously assigned to humans.
-Robotics is the entity that simulates and imitate human actions, while Automation is the step by step procedure which the robots perform.
+Robotics is the entity that simulates and imitates human actions, while Automation is the step-by-step procedure which the robots perform.
 The RPS is attractive because of the cost difference between running an RPS and getting an employee.
-The RPS also does not need humans to function and have little or no record of mistakes.
+The RPS also does not need humans to function and has little or no record of mistakes.

 The RPA life cycle has four stages.
 The first stage involves analysis, understanding the